mozeago/jetpack-compose-training-summary-notes/README.md

 `MutableState<T>` similar to `MutableLiveData<T>`, but integrated with the compose runtime.
 Since it's observable, it will tell compose whenever it's updated so compose can recompose any composables that read it.
 State hoisting is a pattern of moving state up to make a component stateless.
 When applied to composables, this often means introducing two parameters to the composable.
+There is no "visibility" property in compose.
+Since compose can dynamically change the composition, you do not need to set visibility gone.
+Instead, remove composables from the composition.
+To handle work with the keyboard, TextField provides two parameters:

+1. keyboardOptions - used to enable showing the Done IME action
+2. keyboardActions - used to specify the action to be triggered in response to specific IME actions triggered - in our case, once Done is pressed, we want submit to be called and the keyboard to be hidden.